DenizYasim/employee-app-exam/README.md

 ### Formating For Tables

+1. Cumulative days in common Projects table.
+This matrix is made with the pairs from COMMON projects(even with 3 participants) and with the cumulative time they have worked on said project (The time each person has spent ot the project Added together minus overlapping days)

+2. IndividualTimeArr.
+Just the initial matrix which was before the grouped object with calculated day differance for start and end date of individual(this function would be unneeded if I didn't use object).

-1. For pairs with overlaping work days.
-Check if any of the NEXT people in the array have overlaping days, which are calulated by checking start and end dates(MS_PER_DAY represents 1 day in utc) and add into an array if the pair doesnt already exist.
+3. For pairs with overlaping work days.
+Check if any of the NEXT people in the array have overlaping days, which are calulated by checking start and end dates(MS_PER_DAY represents 1 day in utc).
 Sorted in return because no interactive sort functionality.

-2. formatToArrOfIndividuals.
-Just the initial matrix which was before the grouped object with calculated day differance for start and end date of individual(this function would be unneeded if I didn't use object).

-3. formatToArrOfProjects.
+4. Longevidy.
 Finds start and end date of project and adds into array with its participants and projectId.
 Sorted in return.

 ### Search Functionality